 A New Orleans Creole dining experience that dates back to the mid-1800s, Réveillon was a feast traditionally held after midnight mass on Christmas Eve.
 Today, the tradition has been reimagined by various restaurants across the city.
 Imagine: crispy oysters, tender duck, pan seared flounder, peppermint bark cheesecake, and seasonal cocktails – and that’s just scratching the surface.
 Decadent multi-course menus are offered all month long come December – just make sure to book your reservation in advance.

-New Orleans is full of world-class attractions, from the expansive National World War II Museum to the multi-level Audubon Aquarium of the Americas.
+New Orleans is full of world-class attractions, from the expansive National World War II Museum to the multi-level Audubon Aquarium.
 Make a plan to bake those visits into your itinerary, but don’t hesitate to go off the beaten path in search of more fun things to do while in New Orleans.
 For thought-provoking art, check out Studio BE in the Bywater.
-For an interactive musical experience, visit the Music Box Village.
+For an interactive experience focused on the art, music, and culture of New Orleans, check out JAMNOLA.
 Check out more New Orleans attractions here.

 Catch a Holiday Concert or go To NOLA Christmasfest